AEMuelbert/GEES-coding-group/README.md

 # Repository of the GEES Coding Group from UoB

-We are using this repository to store files use in our sessions and relevant material
+We are using this repository to store files used in our sessions and relevant material